Akash-Yunav/KItyKatGoesDown/README.md

 # KItyKatGoesDown
-This cat goes down, and thats great
+This cat goes down, and that's great